 By Sean Lin, CNA Staff reporter

-For the families of the Feb.
+For the relatives of the Feb.
 28 Incident victims, injustice continues to loom.
 The statue of former dictator Chiang Kai-shek (蔣介石) still dominates the memorial hall dedicated to him in Taipei, despite continuing calls for it to be torn down.

 "That's the biggest ordeal," says Yang Chen-long (楊振隆), whose uncle was killed in the aftermath of the massacre.